Cajac/picoCTF-Writeups/picoMini_by_redpwn/Forensics/advanced-potion-making.md

 ### Fix the image file

-Lets change the first bytes in the file with a hex editor such as [010 Editor](https://www.sweetscape.com/010editor/) and try to view it.
+Let's change the first bytes in the file with a hex editor such as [010 Editor](https://www.sweetscape.com/010editor/) and try to view it.
 Nope, it is still corrupted.

 To get some help with analysing the file I used `pngcheck` (which I had to install on my Kali Linux)